input-output-hk/marlowe-cardano/marlowe-cli/examples/escrow/confirm-claim.md

 MEDIATION_DEADLINE=$((NOW+4*24*HOUR))
 ```

-* The current slot is 2427789.
+* The current slot is 4852082.
-* The buyer Thomas Middleton must pay before Wed, 16 Mar 2022 15:17:09 +0000.
+* The buyer Thomas Middleton must pay before Wed, 13 Apr 2022 16:42:02 +0000.
-* They buyer Thomas Middleton has until Thu, 17 Mar 2022 15:17:09 +0000 to complain.
+* They buyer Thomas Middleton has until Thu, 14 Apr 2022 16:42:02 +0000 to complain.
-* The seller Francis Beaumont has until Fri, 18 Mar 2022 15:17:09 +0000 to dispute a complaint.
+* The seller Francis Beaumont has until Fri, 15 Apr 2022 16:42:02 +0000 to dispute a complaint.
-* The mediator Christopher Marlowe has until Sat, 19 Mar 2022 15:17:09 +0000 to decide on a disputed complaint.
+* The mediator Christopher Marlowe has until Sat, 16 Apr 2022 16:42:02 +0000 to decide on a disputed complaint.

 The contract also involves the price of the good exchanged and a minimum-ADA value.